Azure/azure-sdk-for-js/sdk/maps/maps-search/README.md

 ### Search for an address or Point of Interest

 You can use Fuzzy Search to search an address or a point of interest (POI).
-The following examples demostrate how to search for `pizza` over the scope of a specific country (`France`, in this example).
+The following example demonstrates how to search for `pizza` over the scope of a specific country (`France`, in this example).

 ```javascript
 const fuzzySearchResult = await client.fuzzySearch({ query: "pizza", countryCodeFilter: ["fr"] });